Sketching Fashion Figures,

 understanding body anatomy and mechanics (above) and practicing them helps us sketch with flowy ease (below)

 We seem to have a “frontal” orientation to seeing things, as if they were two dimensional, like letters.
-But Figures have a wonderful 3dimensionality and one of the coolest things in a live model drawing class is having a circle of students around a standing model,drawing from every angle, constantly reminded of the number of views a garment or outfit can have.
+But Figures have a wonderful 3dimensionality.
+One of the coolest things in a live model drawing class is having a circle of students around a standing model,drawing from every angle, constantly reminded of the number of views a garment or outfit can have.

 The mannequin or dress form rotates on its stand for the same reason…. the designer can constantly rotate and turn around what they are working out.
 A sculptor in clay works on a lazy susan or turntable so they can rotate their work constantly into different views to make sure they all……”jive”.
 (Love that word).
 Because if you are sculpting a figure (which a fashion designer is…) then you need to walk around the room to see each angle.
 EVERY ANGLE MATTERS in fashion, although many think of clothing as just a front and a back.